Dilen-dev/End-to-end-projects/Data-Analysis/HR-Employment-Analysis/README.md

 •	How has the company's employee count changed over time based on hire and term dates?<br>
 •	What is the tenure distribution for each department?<br>

-## 4. Process of building the project:
+## 4.	🪜Process of building the project:
 i.
 Data cleaning – changed the date in the birthdate, hire date and term date columns are in the same format and ensured that they are in stored as date datatype<br>
 ii.
 Data preparation – created a new column of age by subtracting the current date from the birthdate.<br>
 iii.
 Data processing – created excel files that answers each of the above KPIs and ensure that only employees with ages above the legal working age are considered.<br>